evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 ## Infotainment

 One type of sound system is available for the GMC Hummer EV Edition 1 Pickup.
-With the Bose Premium Sound System, you get NULL amplifier channels and 14 speakers with a max system output of 625 watts.
+With the Bose Premium Sound System, you get 14 speakers with a max system output of 625 watts.

 In addition, with the standard in-car navigation system, you get the help you need to find your destination.
 Furthermore, the GMC Hummer EV Edition 1 Pickup supports Android Auto and Apple CarPlay.
 This functionality allows you to present your phone's screen in the car's screen so you can run apps like Google Maps or Waze.

 The model has 2 USB-C connections as standard.
-The models is equipped with 2 USB-A connections as standard.
+The model has 2 USB-A connections as standard.
 ## Lights